astampoulis/makam-paper-funpearl/makamcode/06-structural.md

 typeq T T' :- structural_recursion @typeq T T'.
 ```

-\begin{scenecomment}
-(Hagop is suddenly feeling faint by what will obviously be the main point of the rest of this chapter.)
-\end{scenecomment}

-TODO.
-Explain the two negations.

 STUDENT. ...
 What just happened.
 Is `structural_recursion` some special Makam trick I don't know about yet?

 ADVISOR.
 Indeed.
 There is a little bit of trickery involved here, but you will see that